soccerGB/DockerTestScipts/Azure/prepAzureVHD/AzureVHDUploadInstructions.md

       - az storage account create --resource-group soccerl-storage --location westus2 --name soccerlstorage --kind Storage --sku Standard_LRS

           Get the value of the account-key (key1) from the following for use in the later commands
-      - az storage account keys list --resource-group soccerl-rs3 --account-name soccerlstorage
+      - az storage account keys list --resource-group soccerl-storage --account-name soccerlstorage

             [{
                 "keyName": "key1",